LionelDraghi/ArchiCheck/Tests/1_Command_Line/Readme.txt

 Test: I option with... nothing do do
       (no rules file, no -ld or -lf, etc.)
 (start code)
-** No src found in those directories
+Error : No src found in those directories

 ArchiCheck normal use :
    archicheck rules_file -I directory [-I directory]*